UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 `git stash`

-Notes: If you're about to change some of the files that have also been changed remotely it is a command called `git stash`, which removes your local changes from the working area and and saves them in another location (you can think of this as a secrete pocket which git does not care about when pulling from the remote repo, and from which you can take out the changes again when you need them).
-You can then do git pull, and follow up with a `git stash pop` to put your changes back from the stash to the working area, and then carry on working.
+Notes: If you're about to change some of the files that have also been changed remotely, there is a command called `git stash`, which removes your local changes from the working area and saves them in another location (you can think of this as a secrete pocket which Git does not care about when pulling from the remote repo, and from which you can take out the changes again when you need them).
+You can then do `git pull`, and follow up with a `git stash pop` to bring your changes back from the stash to the working area, and then carry on working.

 This workflow can save you from running into merge conflicts, as long as you have not already made modifications to the same lines as you are pulling down.
-If you have already modified the same file that was updated remotely, you will still run into a merge conflict when you do git stash pop.
+If you have already modified the same file that was updated remotely, you will still run into a merge conflict when you do `git stash pop`.
 Stashing is also great when you are working on one feature but realize that you should actually work on another unrelated feature first, you can stash your existing work (instead of manually saving it elsewhere) and finish working on the most urgent feature first.

 ---